EndPointCorp/end-point-blog/2019/09/27/keeping-our-windows-server-clean/keeping-our-windows-server-clean.html.md

 ForFiles /D -10 /P "C:\Windows\System32\LogFiles\HTTPERR" /C "cmd /c del /f /q @path"
 ```

 This script, just as the previous one, will search for all files more than 10 days old and delete them.
-We don't need to search for subfolders in this case because Windows stores all HTTPERR logs in the same level.
-After running the task, we can open the folder properties and check that the used space will be the roughly same over the days:
+We don't need to search for subfolders in this case because of Windows storing all HTTPERR logs at the same level.
+After running the task, we can open the folder properties and check that the used space will be the roughly the same over the days:

 ![Folder properties after cleanup](https://raw.githubusercontent.com/juanpabloventoso/end-point-blog/master/2019/09/27/keeping-our-windows-server-clean/httperr-space-green-check.jpg)